kaiachain/kaia-dapp-mono/dev-ambassadors/hiring/README.md

 ### Ambassador exclusives 😎

-- Priority invitations to Klaytn-hosted events with limited slots or seating.
+- Priority invitations to Kaia-hosted events with limited slots or seating.
-- Entry to dev events and conferences as a Klaytn representative with all related expenses paid.
+- Entry to dev events and conferences as a Kaia representative with all related expenses paid.

 ### And others 😆